evansnyamekye/GoogleTask-MyVersion/COMMENT.md

-This is a javascript apllication that will outline how to display things on a web page. the tool that will be used to perform the functionalities on the website is JAVASCRIPT.
+This is a javascript application that will outline how to display things on a web page. the tool that will be used to perform the functionalities on the website is JAVASCRIPT.

 HTML - I will use HTML Semantic tag to render visuals.